 Being overweight or obese before pregnancy also raises the risk.

 Omphalocele may be suspected during a fetal ultrasound.
 After birth, an omphalocele can be found by viewing it.

 Organs can sometimes be harmed.
 There may also be some problems with digestion.
-Your baby may need extra care, such as:
+Medicines that may help are:

 - Dextrose and electrolyte solutions for nutrition and hydration